 Face Mask applies a 2D texture to a user’s face to create face paint or makeup effects.

-Add a Face Mask object by clicking + Add object > Face Effects > Face Mask in the Hierarchy panel.
+Add a Face Mask object by clicking the Add button [+] > Face Effects > Face Mask in the Hierarchy panel.

-You cannot modify the Transform of the Face Mask, but you can adjust the Face Mask position relative to the face using the Offset of the Face Mask component.
+You cannot modify the Transform of the Face Mask, but you can adjust its position relative to the face using the Offset of the Face Mask component.

 Make Your Own Face Mask Texture

-Attached is a template to help you make your own Face Mask texture.
-It includes templates for Whole Face Mask, Eyes, Eyelashes, and Lip.
+If you haven’t already, download the following file for templates to create make your own face mask texture.
+It includes templates for the Whole face, Eyes, Eyelashes, and Lip.
 Be sure to test your design on all three models to ensure it compliments a variety of skin tones.

 When creating a face mask effect, make sure you read our guidelines for building inclusive effects.

-In Photoshop, select the artboard you want to export and go to File > Export > Artboards to Files.
-Change the export settings to Artboard Content Only, check the Export Selected Artboards box, uncheck the Include Background in Export box, and then change the File Type to PNG-24.
-Hit Run to confirm and export.
+In Adobe Photoshop, select the artboard you want to export and go to File > Export > Artboards to Files.
+Change the export settings to Artboard Content Only, select the Export Selected Artboards checkbox, deselect the Include Background in Export checkbox, and change the File Type to PNG-24.
+Then click Run to confirm and export.

-You can import the Face Mask Texture by clicking + Add Asset > Import > From Computer.
+You can import the face mask texture by clicking the Add button [+] > Import > From Computer in the Assets panel.
 You can also simply drag the texture into the Assets panel.

 - Resolution limit: 1024 x 1024 pixels